-While never reaching allocation status, it is considered that that site meets the above, especially given the previous approval.
+While never reaching allocation status, it is considered that that site meets the above, and was under consideration as a housing allocation in 2015.
+It is also considered as a proposed allocation in the current consultation by Copeland Borough Council.

-Furthermore, residential development is directed towards Cleator as one of Copeland's Local Service Centres.
-The site is within the town's settlement boundary and therefore, the principle of residential development is supported by both the NPPF and the Local Plan.
+Furthermore, residential development is directed towards Whitehaven as Copeland's Principal Service Centre and the site is within the settlement boundary.
+Therefore, the principle of residential development is supported by both the NPPF and the Local Plan.